NetApp/harvest/autosupport/NetApp-EULA.md

  or has been otherwise agreed in writing with NetApp;

- e) assign or otherwise transfer, in whole or in part, the Software or Documentation licenses to another party or Controller- based licenses to a different storage controller, unless otherwise agreed in writing with NetApp;
+ e) assign or otherwise transfer, in whole or in part, the Software or Documentation licenses to another party or Controller-based licenses to a different storage controller, unless otherwise agreed in writing with NetApp;

  f) install Controller-based licenses on or use them with third party hardware